Working at Bay

 • Enjoys being in a high school community;

-• Values mindfulness as a practice;
+• Values and incorporates mindfulness as a practice.

 Requirements